Christine Feehan bibliography

-This bibliography contains a is a list of works from American author Christine Feehan.
+This bibliography contains is a list of works from American author Christine Feehan.

-The Carpathian Novels
+The Carpathian novels

-This series tells the stories of the Carpathians, an ancient race with near-immortal lifespans that feeds on human blood.
-However, the Carpathians are nearing extinction due to a scarcity of females to mate with.
+This series tells the stories of the Carpathians, an ancient race with near-immortal lifespans that feeds on human blood, but the Carpathians are nearing extinction due to a scarcity of females to mate with.
 With their lifemates, male Carpathians live emotion-filled colorful lives.
 Without them, the males fight the madness that causes them to choose between suicide or the thrill of killing humans by draining their blood, becoming soulless vampires in the process.
 Learning that special human women can possibly become lifemates, the Carpathians realize there may be hope of saving their species from extinction.

-Sea Haven Novels
+Sea Haven novels

 These novels take place in (or the vicinity of) the town of Sea Haven.
 Each book is included in one of the three series forming this collection: the Drake Sisters, the Sisters of the Heart, and Torpedo Ink.